Childcare Exclusion List: Information for Parents

 A child with a draining/oozing sty should remain home until the draining stops.

-A child with TB should be kept home until the doctor treating the TB writes a Medical Note that says that the child is no longer contagious.
+A child active with TB should be kept home until the doctor treating the TB writes a medical note that says that the child is no longer contagious.

 A child who has vomited 2 or more times in 24 hours should stay home until the vomiting stops, unless she is known to not be contagious.